When Kernels Multiply, Clusters Unify: Fusing Embeddings with the Kronecker Product: Additional Experimental Results

 \subsection{Cross-modal Clustering}

 While our method achieves comparable performance to CLIP in zero shot image-text retrieval tasks, we observed an interesting phenomenon in cross-modal clustering: despite normalization to the unit hypersphere, image and text embeddings tend to form separate clusters due to the modality gap~\cite{liang2022mind, zhang2024connect}.
-This separation persists even when both modalities represent semantically identical concepts, indicating a systematic misalignment in the embedding spaces.
+This separation persists even when both modalities represent semantically identical concepts, indicating a systematic misalignment in the embedding spaces\footnote{We emphasize that this step is limited to the cross-modal clustering setting and was not used in any of the other experiments in the paper.}.
 To address this challenge, we propose a learned unitary transformation applied to the normalized text embeddings.
 This rotation operation preserves the geometric structure within each modality while aligning the text embedding space with the image embedding space.
 Our approach ensures that the semantic relationships are maintained across modalities, enhancing the model's ability to perform cross-modal tasks effectively.
 We validated our method on the MSCOCO dataset, where we applied t-SNE visualization to demonstrate the elimination of the modality gap.
 As shown in Figure~\ref{tsne_visualization}, after applying our unitary transformation, image and text embeddings of the same semantic concepts are well-aligned in the shared embedding space while maintaining their internal structure.

 In the following figures, we showcase the clustering results on the COCO dataset after applying our transformation.
 This transformation aligns the embedding spaces, enhancing the clustering of semantically similar image-text pairs.